Nolan Turner: Coaching career

 Turner joined Clemson's coaching staff as a defensive analyst and assistant safeties coach in 2024.
+He was promoted to safeties coach in 2026.

 Personal life

 Turner's late father, Kevin Turner, played fullback at Alabama and in the NFL for the New England Patriots and the Philadelphia Eagles.
 Kevin Turner died of amyotrophic lateral sclerosis (ALS), which had been triggered by chronic traumatic encephalopathy (CTE), during Nolan's senior year of high school.
 His younger brother, Cole Turner, plays wide receiver at Clemson.